 Welcome to the Irradiated Materials Testing Laboratory

 Experiments can be done in a wide range of environments, including supercritical water, simulated BWR and PWR water, and gas environments.
-The lab also contains one direct current potential drop (DCPD) system for controlling the load on the specimens while conducting crack growth rate (CGR) experiments as well as a JOEL JSM-6480 Scanning Electron Microscope (SEM) and EDAX EDS SiLi detector for timely on site analysis of specimens.
+The lab also contains three direct current potential drop (DCPD) systems for controlling the load on the specimens while conducting crack growth rate (CGR) experiments as well as a JOEL JSM-6480 Scanning Electron Microscope (SEM) and EDAX EDS Element Silicon Drift Detector (SDD) with a silicon nitride (Si3N4) window for timely on site analysis of specimens.

 The IMTL is uniquely situated next to a hot cell.
 This configuration allows us to disconnect the autoclave from its water loop, maneuver it into the hot cell, where the neutron irradiated specimens can be safely mounted in the autoclave.
 A shielding cover is installed and the assembly is maneuvered back to IMTL, connected to the system, and to conduct the experiment.
-If needed, we can also move the SEM in to the hot cell to conduct analysis.
+If needed, we can also run experiments on high activity samples in one of the two cells as well as move the SEM in to the hot cell to conduct analysis.